 The Rice Bioengineering Colloquia is a seminar series that has a long tradition at the Department of Bioengineering at Rice University.
 Each week, experts from around the world are brought to Rice to present the latest findings and research in the broadly defined bioengineering field.
-In Spring 2021, the BIOE Colloquia will be held on Tuesdays.
+In Fall 2021, the BIOE Colloquia will be held on Tuesdays.

 Attendees must register in advance to receive the Zoom Webinar link.
 Graduate students enrolled in BIOE 699 must register for each event to count their attendance.